Newsletter Archive Jan. 7, 2022

 Lizzie, warden of our office succulents, inventory records, and website copy, endorses White Moonlight 2018.
 A tea that’s, in her words, “cool yet comforting, even in winter.”
 If you’re a long time teahouse customer, you’ll know Lizzie from the years she applied her organizational talents to the counter there.

-John came to Seven Cups with his experiences as a soccer coach and playing in super veteranos soccer teams of Tucson.
-John straddles worlds with his appetite for delicate green and yellow teas, instant coffee, and IPA.
+John came to Seven Cups with his experiences as a soccer coach and cycling enthusiast .
+John gravitates towards green, yellow and wulong teas.
 His 2021 standouts are the teas from Moganshan, recommending the micro-lot of Mogan green tea to everyone throughout the summer, and now the darker and honeyed Mogan Huangya.

 Alex, who wakes before any of us to run into the freezing winter darkness, braces himself for such constitutionals with liters of tea.
 The substantial flavors of rock wulong are a go-to and 2021’s Rougui stands out for him as particularly good.